 Other symptoms can include headache, muscle aches, a stuffy nose, nausea, vomiting and diarrhoea.
 For more information, head to the coronavirus website.

-You can travel further than your 10km to get tested but you cannot leave areas in lockdown to get tested.
+You can travel further than your travel bubble to get tested but you cannot leave areas in lockdown to get tested.

 When do I have to wear a mask?

 All Victorians over 12 must wear a mask indoors and outdoors, except if they are in their own homes, the home or their intimate partner or have an exemption.
 This also includes wearing a mask outdoors when buying a takeaway coffee or meal.